volpatto/firedrake_scripts/README.md

     and exact solution from [this one](https://www.sciencedirect.com/science/article/pii/S0025556403000981).
     The study is performed only in reaction-diffusion case, although modification to address advective contribution is straightforward (and already present in the code).
-To solve the problem, classical continuous Galerkin method is used in the space and Crank-Nicolson in the time discretization.
+To solve the problem, classical continuous Galerkin method.
+To integrate over the time, there are to MWE provided:
+        - Crank-Nicolson;
+        - 2nd order Backward Differentiation (BFD2).
 * 2D cases:
     * Non-linear steady-state Helmholtz based on the example provided by [Firedrake's repo](https://github.com/firedrakeproject/firedrake);